RenoirTan/Fidgety/README.md

 | build | Compile Fidgety and the test suite (can be opted out). |
 | test | Run the test suites written for Fidgety.
 This will fail if the tests aren't built. |
 | install | Install to the dist/ prefix.
 The folder can be changed by adding `DIST_DIR=<directory>` to the end of the make command. |

+These targets require the use of certain coreutils (provided by GNU) like `env` or `mkdir`.
+Coreutils should already be installed by your distro so you most likely don't have to check that these programs exist.

 ## Supplementary Build Flags